TheCalculatorsHub

 How I worked through a copy number calculation for a qPCR user

-In March 2026, a genomics researcher emailed asking how to convert a qPCR Ct value into an absolute copy number for their standard curve.
+How to convert a qPCR Ct value into an absolute copy number for a standard curve was the question a genomics researcher brought to me earlier this year.
 They had a Ct of 24.3, a standard curve relating Ct to known copy numbers, and a reaction volume of 20 µL.
 I used this calculator to work through the conversion step by step.

 Using their slope and intercept values, the calculator returned approximately 2,847 copies per µL.
 The MIQE guidelines on qPCR absolute quantification state that accurate copy number calculation requires a standard curve with at least 5 points spanning at least 4 log units of copy number.
 The researcher's curve met those criteria.
 I published the worked example in the FAQ, replacing a previous generic description with a step-by-step numerical walkthrough.
 The page's time-on-site doubled in the following 30 days, which is the clearest signal I have that the worked example made the content genuinely useful.